 The botanic park offers impressions of exotic subtropical countries.
 Azaleas, rhododendrons, Japanese palm trees, numerous camellias, Japanese banana, bamboo, the Ginkgo transport the visitor to the Far East.
 The group of South African plants surprises with.
 The Central America zone offers a completely different scenario with large-flowered magnolia, agaves, cypress (present from the 30s with the typical roots sticking out from the water), yucca, California poppies, sage from New Zealand transport the visitor to other continents.

 Sage, rosemary, cork, palm of the Canaries, represent the Mediterranean countryside.

 The Brissago Islands are part of the Gardens of Switzerland network, which brings together the most beautiful gardens of Switzerland.

-Closed during the winter: the park will be open from March to October 2018.
+Closed during the winter: the park is open from April to October.

 SPECIAL FOR CHILDREN - Scavenger hunt!

 Are you dreaming of exploring an Island?
 Go on a treasure hunt following the trails of the pirates to mysterious places with unusual plants on the Islands of Brissago.